pythops/tenere/README.md

 ## 💎 Supported LLMs

 Only **ChatGPT** is supported for the moment.
-But I'm planning to support more in the furture.
+But I'm planning to support more models in the future.

 <br>